Auto Insurance:

 5. Medical Payments / Personal Injury Protection (PIP)

-PIP is broader and can include:
+PIP is more expansive and may include:

 Lost wages